 According to the 2012 Update, in 2008 approximately 5.7 million adults in the United States were suffering heart failure and about 670,000 new cases of the disease occur each year.
 The prevalence of the disease is growing as a result of the aging of the population and the improved survival rate of people after heart attacks.
 Because the condition frequently entails visits to the emergency room and in-patient treatment centers, two-thirds of all hospitalizations for people over age 65 are due to heart failure.
 Congestive heart failure offers a good strategic fit with our current angina business and offers an expanded market opportunity for EECP® therapy.
 Unmet clinical needs in CHF are greater than those for angina, as there are few consensus therapies, invasive or otherwise, beyond medical management for the condition.
-It is noteworthy that data collected from the International EECP® plainth Registry (IEPR) at the University of Pittsburgh Graduate School of Public Health shows that approximately one-third of angina patients treated with EECP® also have a history of CHF and 70% to 80% have demonstrated positive outcomes from EECP® therapy.
+It is noteworthy that data collected from the International EECP® Patient Registry (IEPR) at the University of Pittsburgh Graduate School of Public Health shows that approximately one-third of angina patients treated with EECP® also have a history of CHF and 70% to 80% have demonstrated positive outcomes from EECP® therapy.

-We will continue to educate the marketplace that EECP therapy is a therapy for ischemic cardiovascular disease and that patients with a primary diagnosis of heart failure, diabetes, peripheral vascular disease, etc. are also eligible for reimbursement under the current coverage policy, provided the primary indication for treatment with EECP therapy is angine an or angine equivalent symptoms and the patient satisfies other listed criteria.
-Additionally, we have engaged a consulting firm in a two-year agreement to assist us in extending CMS coverage and reimbursement to NYHA Class the limbursement issues.
+We will continue to educate the marketplace that EECP® therapy is a therapy for ischemic cardiovascular disease and that patients with a primary diagnosis of heart failure, diabetes, peripheral vascular disease, etc. are also eligible for reimbursement under the current coverage policy, provided the primary indication for treatment with EECP® therapy is angina or angina equivalent symptoms and the patient satisfies other listed criteria.
+Additionally, we have engaged a consulting firm in a two-year agreement to assist us in extending CMS coverage and reimbursement to NYHA Class II/III heart failure.
+Please see the "Reimbursement" section of this Form 10-K for a more detailed discussion of reimbursement issues.